Content aware spot removal

 #4 Updated by Christoph Birkenhauer over 4 years ago

 There now is a neat spot removal for G'MIC available which seems pretty close to the performance of PS/LR;

 It would be absolutely great to see a feature like this in Darktable.

-#5 Updated by EL ROD almost 2 years ago
+#5 Updated by EL ROD over 4 years ago

 I just tried the G'MIC inpainting plugin and it's amazing.
 Absolutely great results.

 The G'MIC folks say they provide "A thread-safe C++ library 'libgmic', to be linked to third-party applications".